neutrinojs/neutrino/docs/project-layout.md

 that would be available to your compiled project.

-When running your project or creating a build bundle, a preset will look for this `src` directory for the entry point(s) to your application and use this as the relative location for finding other assets necessary for creating your builds.
+When running your project or creating a build bundle, a preset will look for this `src` directory for the main entry points of your application and use this as the relative location for finding other assets necessary for creating your builds.

 ## Build Assets